Debian and Ubuntu sudo apt-get update # CentOS sudo yum update

-Next, create the docker-compose.yml file that will tell Docker how to start the WordPress and MariaDB containers.
+Next, create a docker-compose.yml file.
+This will tell docker how to configure and start the WordPress and MariaDB containers.

-Copy in the segments from the example underneath and set the parameters in the file.
-Replace the database <password> and <server public IP> with values appropriate to your cloud server.
+Copy the example underneath and set the parameters in the file.
+Replace the database password and public_ip with values appropriate to your cloud server.
 Make sure the password is the same for both environment variables so that WordPress will be able to access the database.